russellgoldman/NewHacks_ReactNativeWorkshop/README.md

 Please post all questions in the Slack channel and I will answer them at the end of the workshop, thanks!

-## Introduction - 2 minutes
+## Why React Native - 2 minutes
-- Why mobile over desktop?
 - Popular apps created with React Native
 - Cross platform mobile development vs Native development
+- Requirements

 ## JavaScript Basics - 5 minutes
 - Variables (var, let, const)